Reinforz/fauton/readme.md

   - [Correct Portion](#correct-portion)
 - [Contributors](#contributors)

-**Please note that I won't be following semver at the initial stages, as there could be a lot of (breaking) changes between each release**
+**Please note that I won't be following semver at the initial stages, as there could be a lot of (breaking) changes between each release which will all be patch**

 # Features